 Location: Detroit, MI

 Before their beloved Lions take the field, more than 21,000 Detroiters lace up for the Fifth Third Turkey Trot, which claimed the title of largest race in Michigan last year.
-Now in its 31st year, it’s piling more fun onto its plate with the new “Drumstick Double” — a challenge for runners to race both the 10K Turkey Trot and the 5K “Stuffing Strut” course.
-There’s also a “Mashed Potato Mile” for the littlest turkeys.
+Now in its 32nd year, it’s piling more fun onto its plate with the new “Drumstick Double” — a challenge for runners to race both the 10K Turkey Trot and the 5K “Stuffing Strut” course.
+There’s also a “Mashed Potato Mile” for the littlest turkeys, and an after party.

 Location: Las Vegas, NV